 “Addressing California’s Growing Teacher Shortage: 2017 Update.”

-Supporting Students Pursuing STEM
+Supporting Students Pursuing

 Students—especially those from communities underrepresented in STEM—are powerfully motivated to continue their STEM studies and career pathways when they fully grasp the diversity and accessibility of opportunities available to them in STEM fields.
 Institute-affiliated faculty have initiated an array of career awareness and pathway development projects.